Ja4e/DE-ENCRYPTOR/README.md

     AES Encryption/Decryption: 3 key sizes (128, 192, 256 bits)
     RSA Encryption/Decryption: 3 key sizes (1024, 2048, 4096 bits)

+Where to get dictionary lists?: https://weakpass.com/download go to this site and choose any of these above

 This tool can be used to hash and dehash data, as well as to encrypt and decrypt using AES and RSA.
 Note that brute-forcing AES or RSA keys is currently considered infeasible.

 recently added overkill encrytion with RSA4096 with AES256